Tuesdaythe13th/NerdCabalMCP/README.md

-# TUESDAY'S LIL ROBOT SHOP OF HORRORS
+A GIFT FROM TUESDAY'S LITTLE SHOP OF EXISTENTIAL HORRORS
-Salutations.
-This is the official ARTIFEX LABS NerdCabalMCP Server Guide. contact tuesday@artifex.fun if you have somethin' to fuckin say.

 ### The Co-Scientist Platform for Granular Agent Control